OpenCPIsland/.github/profile/README.md

 We are excited to announce that the source code and built exes of the parties are now live.

-The source code can be found here: [CPIsland Unity Project](https://archive.org/details/cpisland-unity-project-7-1-2024.7z)
+The source code can be found here for Windows, Linux, and MacOS: [CPIsland Unity Project](https://archive.org/details/cpisland-unity-project-7-1-2024.7z)

 Available parties:
 - [Anniversary 2018](https://archive.org/download/cpisland-unity-project-7-1-2024.7z/Anniversary%202018.7z)